davidlday/bookworm-restserver/README.md

 #### Prerequisites:

 1. Java 1.8+
+1. Maven 3.0+ (I'm using 3.5)
 1. [Bookworm](https://github.com/davidlday/bookworm) - you'll need to download, build, and install the latest SNAPSHOT (for develop branch) or RELEASE (for master branch) until I make time to add it to Maven Central.
-1. Maven will take care of the rest
+1. Maven will take care of the rest.

 #### Build
 ```sh